aws-amplify/amplify-js/packages/datastore/docs/datastore-lifecycle-events.md

      - **RESUME HERE**

    3. ##### Run the Sync Queries (when online)
+      0. TODO: topological sort of the data - we sync the children first, so when you query the parent, the children are already there.
+Optimisation to parallelize if possible (non-dependent models).
       1. **Overview:**
          1. Graphql queries necessary to hydrate the local store initially.
          2. The first time you run the app, for example, it will perform a query to perform a scan of dynamodb.
 Up to 10k per table.
-That populates the local store.
+That populates the local store. (not necessarily a scan - w/ selective sync, could do query instead of a scan)
             1. Subsequent changes come in through subscriptions.

-         3. Kind of like a list query, but with a start window, read from model metadata.
+         3. (reword this, base vs delta) Kind of like a  query, but with a start window, read from model metadata.
             1. Tries to use delta sync table.
-            2. Else, uses a scan.
+            2. Else, uses a scan (see above)
             3. The lastSync field is sent from server, not based on client - (I assume this is for full sync status)
       2. **How it works:**
          1. There are two mechanisms:
             1. Base sync - gets all records up to total sync value
          2. Delta sync
             1. One table per model, one delta sync table per DS store

          3. Process that knows which to use - appsync has final decision.
             1. TTL on all delta sync table records.
             2. AppSync, update data source, you can find TTL